MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 - Maximum distance
 - Restrict partial fulfillment of orders
-- Limit number of warehouses
+- Limit number of warehouses per order
 - Respect warehouse timings
+- Maximum order lines
+-

 To create or modify constraints, on the **Fulfillment settings** page, under **Constraints**, select **Manage**.
 To create a constraint of a specific constraint type, select the appropriate constraint type when you create the constraint.